bezabu/bb-treasure-hunter/README.md

   - Test: Begin the game, find 2 of the 3 treasures and move as far away from the remaining treasure as possible to verify the hint message is correct at long distances.
     - Result: Beyond a certain distance to the treasure, the hint message will display the text "Absolute zero" (about 28 cells).

-- Check treasures found indicator is working correctly
+- Check the treasures found indicator is working correctly
   - Test: Begin the game, find and dig up a treasure.
 Observe the outcome.
     - Result: A crown image appears in the correct position after the first treasure is found.
 The second crown image appears after the second treasure is found.
 The third crown image appears after the third treasure is found.
 Due to the way in which elements are styled, it is only possible to see the third crown on smaller screen sizes, but by this point the win modal is visible to inform the player that they have found the third treasure.